Towards Robust Surgical Automation via Digital Twin Representations from Foundation Models: Experiment

 \subsection{Baseline Methods}

-\paragraph{Depth thresholding (DTh) + Iterative Closest Point (ICP)} We adopt the depth thresholding + ICP method from Hwang et al.~\cite{hwang2020efficiently, hwang2022automating} and integrate it with the same prompting protocol as SAM2 to create the first baseline comparison method.
-Unlike the approach in Hwang et al.~\cite{hwang2020efficiently, hwang2022automating}, which uses fixed thresholding across all trials, we dynamically updated the threshold based on the depth of prompted points in each trial to accommodate changes in the workspace's height or orientation relative to the vision sensor.
-We threshold both upper bound and lower bound to get the target object.
+We applied two variants as our baseline models.
+The comparison between our model and baseline models are shown in Figure~\ref{fig:baseline} \textbf{Depth thresholding (DTh) + Iterative Closest Point (ICP):} We adopt the depth thresholding + ICP method from Hwang et al.~\cite{hwang2020efficiently,hwang2022automating}.
+We threshold both the upper bound and the lower bound of the depth to get the target object.
 The threshold is calculated as $ [min(d_{positive})-\epsilon_{lb}, min(d_{negative})-\epsilon_{ub}] $, where $d_{positive}$ and $d_{negative}$ are the depths for positive and negative prompt points, and ($\epsilon_{lb}$) and ($\epsilon_{ub}$) are the lower and upper bound depth noise tolerance for effective target object-background separation.
-We compute connected components and use the positive points to identify multiple target objects.
-To estimate the pose, we first back-project the pixels in the segmentation mask into 3D space using their 2D coordinates, depth, and camera intrinsic.
-The translation and rotation are initialized to the pose of the middle point and identity matrix, respectively.
+We initialize translation and rotation to the pose of the back-projected point from the center pixel of the object and identity matrix, respectively.
 We then apply ICP to refine the final pose of the objects using the projected points and the 3D models.

-\paragraph{YOLO + ICP} The second machine perception baseline incorporates YOLOv8~\cite{varghese2024yolov8} and ICP.
+\textbf{YOLO + ICP:} We incorporates YOLOv8~\cite{varghese2024yolov8} and ICP.
 We custom-trained YOLOv8 for instance segmentation on data collected from the ideal experiment setup, with annotation generated by SAM2 and filtered by human annotators.
 To simulate the initial point prompts provided to the SAM2 model in the other baseline and our method, visible points are added to the images, with distinct colors indicating different objects, for both training and inference.
-The training data for peg transfer includes 100 images, encompassing in total of 330 instances including the pegboard and blocks.
-The object IDs are given according to the confidence score.
 It applies the same pose estimation method using ICP.